toolness/security-adventure/README.md

 plaintext notes in the cloud.

-Run `node app.js` and then browse to http://localhost:3000 to familiarize yourself with the behavior of the application.
+Run `node app.js` and then browse to http://localhost:3000 to familiarize yourself with the behavior of the application by creating a user and saving some notes.
 Then read the source of `app.js` to get a basic idea of how everything works.

 `app.js` contains lots of vulnerabilities, and your quest is to learn about and fix all of them!